GrantMCA93/Project5-Full-Stack-Frameworks/README.md

 #UX
 This website is designed for people searching for their dream spanish home.
+The website is designed in a way that's its easy to interact with.

 Here is a list of other house listing websites a viewing when designing mine 1.https://www.aplaceinthesun.com/spain